concretesolutions/sunomono/README.md

   > **Don't you know how to name your translation yml file?** See the Gherkin supported languages [here](https://github.com/cucumber/gherkin/blob/master/lib/gherkin/i18n.json) for reference.

-Once the project is created, open its folder (`cd ProjectName`).
+Once the project is created, open its folder (`cd ProjectName`) and run `bundle install`

+  > This project supports both Android and iOS, so if you are on a PC you will not need the gems that are only for Macs, so you can run the command `bundle install --without mac_os`

+  > Remember to fix a calabash-cucumber version on the Gemfile.
+When updating the calabash-cucumber gem version you need to update the Calabash framework that was embeded on your iOS code.
+So I suggest doing the update manually.
+[In this page](https://github.com/calabash/calabash-ios/wiki/B1-Updating-your-Calabash-iOS-version) you can find more informations on how to update the Calabash framework.

+There are nine generators that are responsible to create the templates for Features, Step definitions and Screens.

 **The generators commands ONLY WORK in the ROOT FOLDER of the project**.

-There are nine generators that are responsible to create the templates for Features, Step definitions and Screens.

 ####Features